11-year-old dies after being shot while ‘ding dong ditching’ in Houston, police say

 “Think it’s funny to bang on doors and run?
 Think again,” the Hamilton County Sheriff’s Office in Indiana wrote in a Facebook post in August.
 “What might seem like a prank can lead to serious legal trouble, property damage, or worse – someone getting hurt.”

-“That’s a good way to end up dead, especially in Florida,” Sheriff Mike Chitwood of Florida’s Volusia County Sheriff’s Office told CNN affiliate WESH in July, after arresting a 13-year-old girl and a 15-year-old boy for kicking a local resident’s door one night.
+“That’s a good way to end up dead, especially in Florida,” Sheriff Mike Chitwood of the Volusia County Sheriff’s Office told CNN affiliate WESH in July after arresting a 13-year-old girl and a 15-year-old boy for kicking a resident’s door one night.

 The teens were captured on a doorbell camera creeping up to a family’s home and kicking the door before running away, WESH reported.
 Authorities took two hours to find them.